We Supply & Install Energy Efficient Warehouse Lighting Across England & Wales

 Typically, an older warehouse lighting system consists of several "high bay" or "low bay" lighting fixtures, ideally positioned above the centre of aisles (mounted 5 metres or higher from ground level).

-Older warehouse lighting systems usually waste power by:
+Older warehouse lighting systems can run at a very low efficiency by:

 - Employing outdated, inefficient lamps & fittings

-- Operating at times when not actually required
+- Operating the lights at times when not actually required

-- HID (high intensity discharge) lamps rated at 250 or 400 Watts which are either high-pressure sodium (yellow tinged light) or metal halide (a white-blue tinted light).
+HID lamps are rated 250 or 400 Watts which are either high-pressure sodium (yellow tinged light) or metal halide (a white-blue tinted light).
 Low pressure sodium and mercury vapour lamps are much less commonly found versions of these types of HID lamps

-A typical outdated warehouse lighting system will be inefficient due to a combination of any of the following factors:
+An outdated warehouse lighting system will be inefficient (e.g. wasting energy) due to a combination of factors:

 - Dust & debris build-up on the fitting casing & reflector